avelinoschz/fifo-sns-sqs/README.md

 This happens because SQS FIFO does not route messages based on `MessageGroupId`.
 It is up to the application to implement group-based filtering after receiving messages.

-### Scenario 2: Group specific consumers.
-One group with multiple consumers and rest one consumer each
+### Scenario 2: Group-specific Consumers - One Group with Multiple Consumers and Rest One Consumer Each

 In this scenario, we instantiate 3 consumers for message group id 1, and one consumer each for groups 2 and 3.